kachristensen/Current-Dnd-Campaigns/Session Notes/13 - Title - July 13th, 2025.md

 		- Rem wants to smite him.
 		- Porto is here to find strong individuals.
 He was summoned to consultation to celestial plague, his blood is used to counteract.
 Experiments went bad, upstairs destroyed, prisoner escaped.
 		- Jonas was his captor, another prisoner.
 The one in the cage fled a few days ago, but they've been down here for months, starving.
 Jonas came briefly.
 Porto said he could leave it to us.
 I asked if it was any demon blood that could help, or just his.
+			- Porto has a grudge against Jonas for summoning him and holding him here.
+		- Lewis said he'd let him come if I took responsibility for him.
+If Porto did anything, Lewis would annihilate him.